Cheese Making The Old Fashioned Way at Traditional Romanian Sheepfold

 Traditional Cheese Making at Rustic Romanian Sheepfold From The Region of Bucovina

 Many sheepfolds in Romania continue to produce cheese in a traditional manner.
-The cheese making process is just an input from various bacteria.
+The cheese making process is just input from various bacteria.
 The hard work goes into raising the sheep.
 In the village of Iaslovăț, Suceava County, sheep farmers George Coajă and his son, Ion, keep a flock of 400 sheep for milk.

 They follow a rough sleep cycle, which requires getting up at 5 am and going to bed earlier.
 The evening milk is stored overnight and cheese is made in the morning, after the morning milking.

 Dairymen Sheep Milking By Hand For Cheese Production

 Milking is finished by 6.30 AM.
 The milk is strained to remove any hairs, straws, or bits of dirt which may have dropped in during milking.
 Traditional cheese making starts off with lighting a fire to bring the evening milk to a lukewarm temperature and mix it with the morning milk, then it is as simple as adding three-four spoons of rennet and let the enzymes do the work.

 After the curds are separated from the whey, the cheese is transferred onto a cheese drainer (hârzob) before it is hung to drain into a cheese strainer for 2 days.
 After 2 days, it is placed on a cheese stand, known as comarnic, where it rests one more day.
 It gets a nice yellow color as it dries.

 But wait, there’s more.
 Delicious traditional cheese recipes will follow.
 The whey is boiled until small cheese lumps float on the surface.
 This is a kind of traditional sheepfold dessert known as jântiţă, and it is served with sugar.